steno-aarhus/research/about/quarto.md

 it.
 So using Quarto to create a website is a more gentle learning experience than using a completely different tool.

-Quarto uses a widely used website theme generators called [Bootstrap](https://getbootstrap.com/) and includes fully-developed themes from [Bootswatch](https://bootswatch.com/).
-This means that is it easy to create an engaging and fully functional website that is easy to navigate and use, thus already fulfilling many of the requirements for accessibility.
+Quarto uses a widely used website theme generator called [Bootstrap](https://getbootstrap.com/) and includes fully-developed themes from [Bootswatch](https://bootswatch.com/).
+This means that it is easy to create an engaging and fully functional website that is easy to navigate and use, thus already fulfilling many of the requirements for accessibility.